Chart Color Schemes

 The latest Census data sees Casino placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Casino's cultural diversity was found to be below average, with its population comprising 89.8% citizens, 93.8% born in Australia, and 97.3% speaking English only at home.
-Christianity was the predominant religion in Casino, accounting for 63.6% of the population, compared to 52.4% across Rest of NSW.
+Casino's population showed low cultural diversity, with 89.8% being citizens, 93.8% born in Australia, and 97.3% speaking English only at home.
+Christianity was the predominant religion, accounting for 63.6%, compared to 52.4% regionally.
 The top three ancestry groups were Australian (33.4%), English (32.3%), and Irish (9.2%).

 Frequently Asked Questions - Diversity